Toward Low-Latency, High-Fidelity Calibration of the LIGO Detectors with Enhanced Monitoring Tools: Anticipated Challenges for LIGO Calibration in O5

 \section{Anticipated Challenges for LIGO Calibration in O5}

-The past 10 years has brought significant advancements in LIGO calibration efforts and has moved us from a place of providing final calibration data products (strain data and accompanying systematic error estimates) on timescales of months towards timescales of hours.
-Although, the process of reviewing and certifying calibration products still takes weeks or months.
+The decade following the discovery of GW150914 has brought significant advancements in LIGO calibration efforts and has moved us from a place of providing final calibration data products (strain data and accompanying systematic error estimates) on timescales of months towards timescales of hours.
+Although, the process of reviewing and certifying calibration products still takes weeks to months.
 Moving forward, the LIGO calibration effort will need to continue to evolve in tandem with ongoing improvements to the LIGO detectors.
 Detector upgrades will impact the DARM loop that is at the heart of calibration, and requirements on the accuracy and latency of the calibrated data will continue to tighten as louder and more gravitational-wave sources become observable.

 The planned detector upgrades for O5 that will significantly impact calibration include the implementation of a Balanced Homodyne Detection (BHD) readout scheme \cite{fritschel2014balanced}, replacement of the test masses and an increase to the circulating arm power from 400\,kW to 750\,kW \cite{fritschel2025instrument}.
 The BHD readout scheme will introduce an adjustable homodyne angle, the audio-band demodulation quadrature of the GW readout, which will need to be included in the sensing function model~\cite{hall2019systematic}.
-The higher circulating arm power will lead to larger thermal transients in the sensing response of the detectors each time the detectors transition from an unlocked and uncontrolled (cold) state to the full-power (hot) operating state.
+The higher circulating arm power, if implemented without additional thermal actuation, will lead to larger thermal transients in the sensing response of the detectors each time the detectors transition from a not-operational (cold) state to the full-power (hot) operating state.
+Thermal actuation systems, described more below, or a more sophisticated sensing model will need to be developed to mitigate these large thermal transients.
 The replacement of test masses will require an update to the models of suspension dynamics, which directly impacts the actuation function.
 The test mass upgrade also has the potential for resetting the number and location of point absorbers, which influence both the sensing response and, indirectly, the amount of cross-coupling in the actuation dynamics.